avmarchenko/edgar/README.md

 documented, tested application.

 ## Information
-This solution presents a solution using only Python standard libraries.
+This is a solution using only Python standard libraries.
 It was tested on Python 2.7 and Python 3.6.
 The structure used by this solution is not the fastest for serial operation but can be trivially distributed to a collection of workers.